 Acid Etch: Acid etching refers to the use of acids to clean and profile a concrete surface prior to the application of epoxy flooring.
 Acid etching was traditionally the preferred method for preparing concrete for thin-film epoxy flooring, however increased environmental awareness has seen alternative methods used.
-The vast majority of surface preparation for modern epoxy flooring is done through mechanical grinding.
+The vast majority of surface preparation for modern epoxy flooring is done through mechanical grinding and shot blasting.

 Aggregate: Hard, inert particles such as sand/quartz, aluminium oxide etc. that are broadcast onto or mixed into epoxy flooring to provide non-slip texture and/or improved wear resistance.

 Amine Blush: Some amines used for epoxy flooring can develop a surface oiliness/waxiness or whitish appearance.
-This phenomenon is cause by moisture and carbon dioxide from the atmosphere and can cause a number of headaches for epoxy flooring films, such as reduced gloss, tackiness/greasiness and poor adhesion.
+This phenomenon is called amine blush and is caused by moisture and carbon dioxide from the atmosphere and can cause a number of headaches for epoxy flooring films, such as reduced gloss, tackiness/greasiness and poor adhesion.